ds-wizard/guide/docs/application/projects/list/detail/sharing.rst

 Public link
 ===========

 We can enable the :guilabel:`Public link` toggle to grant access to the project to anyone who has the link.
 We can again choose what they can do -- **view**, **comment**, or **edit** the project.
 Also, the public link is visible there, so we can simply copy it and send to whoever we want to collaborate with.
-Then, they don't need a |project_name| account and still be able to access our project.
+Then, they don't need a DSW account and still be able to access our project.